(Updated March 2, 2019)

 Devine said he approached Dodgers executive Al Campanis and proposed a trade of Sizemore for Crawford.
 Because the Dodgers had Davey Lopes at second base and Bill Russell at shortstop, they projected Sizemore, 30, as a utility player.

 The Cardinals and Dodgers also discussed a deal of Reggie Smith for Bill Russell, Campanis confirmed to the Los Angeles Times.
-The newspaper noted such a swap would give Crawford a chance to claim the right field job with the Cardinals “while enabling the Dodgers to move Davey Lopes to shortstop, opening up second base for Sizemore.”
+The newspaper noted such a swap would give Crawford a chance to claim the Cardinals’ right field job and enable the Dodgers to move Davey Lopes to shortstop, opening up second base for Sizemore.

-However, Campanis said the Cardinals “expressed a desire to stand pat until later in the spring,” the Los Angeles Times reported.
-“The Cardinals also expressed the opinion that the Dodgers would have to part with more than Russell.”
+However, Campanis said the Cardinals opted “to stand pat (with Smith) until later in the spring,” the Los Angeles Times reported.
+“The Cardinals also expressed the opinion the Dodgers would have to part with more than Russell” for Smith.

-Crawford told the Los Angeles Times he “never had the type of communications” with Dodgers manager Walter Alston “that I should have, but I don’t leave with ill feelings.
+Crawford, 29, told the Los Angeles Times he “never had the type of communications” with Dodgers manager Walter Alston “that I should have, but I don’t leave with ill feelings.
 I simply feel there was a need for a change of scenery.
-I was in a rut.
-I was not getting any younger and my situation wasn’t improving.”
+I was in a rut.”

-Los Angeles Times columnist Jim Murray wrote, “Willie’s is a classic case of arrested athletic development.
-A big-muscled, powerful young man in the Lou Gehrig mold, Willie Crawford, like Gehrig, has the body and configuration that must be used every day to stay at peak efficiency.”
+Times columnist Jim Murray wrote, “Willie’s is a classic case of arrested athletic development.
+A big-muscled, powerful young man … Willie Crawford … has the body and configuration that must be used every day to stay at peak efficiency.”

 Hot hitter